Introduction

 • Finish and/or wood cracks

-Gradual changes in humidity and temperature will generally not harm a well-made guitar.
+Gradual changes in humidity and temperature will generally not harm a well-made guitar if they are not exposed to extreme high or low humidity levels for extended periods of time.
 At Collings, we build and acclimate our guitars in an environment of 49% relative humidity and a temperature of 75 degrees.
-So if you keep guitar pretty close to these ranges, you should have no problems.
+Storing your instrument in a relative humidity range of 40% to 55% is ideal.

-The biggest danger caused by humidity and temperature is rapid or extreme changes.
-That’s because different parts of the guitar shrink and expand at different rates.
-For example, if your local humidity drops very rapidly, the guitar cannot acclimate itself uniformly, causing cracks or failure of glue joints in different portions of the guitar as it tries to "cope" with the drying situation.
+The biggest danger caused by humidity and temperature is rapid or extreme changes, and this is because different materials of the guitar shrink and expand at different rates.
+For example, if your local humidity drops very rapidly, the instrument cannot acclimate itself uniformly, causing cracks or failure of the finish and glue joints in different portions of the guitar as it tries to “cope” with the drying situation.
 The same is true, in reverse, with high humidity.

-Extreme temperatures can wreak havoc, too.
-Heat weakens glue.
-Cold "chills" lacquer causing finishes to crack or craze.
+Extreme temperatures can wreak havoc, too, as heat weakens glue and cold “chills” lacquer causing finishes to crack or craze.

 While you can’t control the weather, you can control your guitar’s environment to a great extent.
 Here are some simple pointers.

-• Keep your guitar in its case when you’re not playing it, as it’s a lot easier to control humidity in a smaller volume of air.
+• Keep your guitar in its case when you’re not playing it, as it’s a lot easier to control humidity in a smaller, relatively “sealed” enclosure.

 • Purchase a home hygrometer/thermometer to keep tabs on the relative humidity and temperature.
 Adjust your home environment as necessary.
-Plants and humidifiers add moisture in dry winter months.
-Air conditioning controls humidity in the hot, muggy summer months.
+Plants and humidifiers add moisture in generally dry winter months or areas.
+Air conditioning controls humidity in generally hot, muggy summer months or regions.

 • Avoid storing your guitar near sources of hot, dry air (such as forced hot air heating ducts), or cold, damp areas (garages, basements, closets with outside walls).

 • Never transport your guitar in a car trunk.
-Temperatures inside car trunks are extreme in any kind of weather.
-It’s the quickest way to destroy a guitar.
-Even in the passenger compartment your guitar can be subjected to extreme temperatures.
-For example, please allow your instrument to warm up slowly before opening your case in a warm room after being transported in a cold vehicle.
-Abrupt changes in temperature can cause (ie: cold guitar to warm room) can cause finish crazing.
+Temperatures inside car trunks can be extreme in any kind of weather, and it’s the quickest way to destroy a guitar.
+Even in the passenger compartment, your guitar can be subjected to extreme temperatures.
+For example, please allow your instrument to warm up slowly before opening your case in a warm environment after being transported in a cold vehicle.

 Finish Care

-FOAM/RUBBER/VINYL WARNING: We would like to advise our players that many types of instrument stands and straps that employ petroleum-based foam, rubber or vinyl can cause damage over time when in contact with nitrocellulose lacquer finishes.
-Because of this, many stand manufacturers have developed stands that are "lacquer safe", however due to variations in finish constitution between various makers it is always safest to treat stands as temporary storage for your instrument.
+FOAM/RUBBER/VINYL WARNING: We would like to advise our players that many types of instrument stands and straps that employ petroleum-based foam, rubber, or vinyl can cause damage over time when in contact with nitrocellulose lacquer finishes.
+Many stand manufacturers have developed options that are “lacquer safe”; however, due to variations in finish constitution between makers, it is always safest to treat stands as temporary storage for your instrument.
 The safest way to avoid finish damage when using a stand is to cover the foam/rubber parts with a soft cotton cloth (guitar polish cloths work well).
-The safest long term storage for your instrument is in its case and we recommend always removing your strap after each use, no part of your strap should be in contact with your instrument when stored in your case.
+The safest long term storage for your instrument is in its case, and we recommend always removing your strap after each use, as no part of your strap should be in contact with your instrument when stored in your case.

 Action and Playability